Learn more about the architects who were pioneers in creating this renowned course.View Their Stories

 Today, only two of California’s earliest golf courses remain in operation: Del Monte Golf Course and the course at the Presidio in San Francisco, built in 1896.
 Because the Presidio course was temporarily converted back into a practice drill field during the Spanish-American War, Del Monte Golf Course holds the distinction of being the oldest golf course in continuous operation west of the Mississippi River.

 Age alone is only part of its nobility.
 Soon after opening, Del Monte Golf Course became the top venue for competitions on the West Coast.
 In the early part of the 20th century, it hosted many events, including the Del Monte Cup, the Pacific Coast Open and the 1916 Western Amateur Championship—making it the first time the event was ever played west of the Continental Divide.

-Del Monte continues to annually host championship golf, including the Monterey Open, the Monterey City Amateur and the TaylorMade Pebble Beach Invitational, the latter of which began at Del Monte in 1972.
+Del Monte continues to annually host championship golf, including the Monterey Open and the Monterey City Amateur, the latter of which began at Del Monte in 1972.